15 releases

 • This can be done using a non-serializable component/resource.

-As an example, suppose we want to represent a player character in a game.
-Various components are used to represent the logical state of the player, such as Health, Inventory, or Weapon.
+For example, suppose we want to represent a player character in a game.
+Various components are used to store the logical state of the player, such as Health, Inventory, or Weapon.

-Each player is represented using a 2D SpriteBundle, which presents the current player state visually.
+Each player is represented using a 2D SpriteBundle, which presents the current visual state of the player.

 Traditionally, we might have used a single entity (or a hierarchy) to reppresent the player.
 This entity would carry all the logical components, such as Health, in addition to the SpriteBundle: